suzusou/React-Site/README.md

 <h1 align="center">React-Site</h1>

 I designed the `header and footer` in React.
+We tried to keep the design as simple as possible.
 #### https://react-site-weld.vercel.app/

 ## If you want to clone source code from github